Spatial Analysis for AI-segmented Histopathology Images: Methods and Implementation: Introduction

-To address these limitations, we first provide a comprehensive summary of $27$ spatial summary statistics, areal indices, and topological features applicable to point pattern data.
-We then introduce SASHIMI (Spatial Analysis of Segmented Histopathology Images using Machine Intelligence), a unified web-based platform that integrates these spatial and topological methods into a scalable, accessible, and reproducible analytical framework.
+To address these limitations, we focus on the design and implementation of a unified software platform that organizes, standardizes, and operationalizes widely used spatial analytical techniques for histopathology imaging data.
+Rather than providing a comparative evaluation of methods, we incorporate $27$ established spatial summary statistics, areal indices, and topological features applicable to point pattern data into a single computational framework.
+We introduce SASHIMI (Spatial Analysis of Segmented Histopathology Images using Machine Intelligence), a unified web-based platform that integrates these spatial and topological methods into a scalable, accessible, and reproducible analytical framework.
 SASHIMI focuses on integration, standardization, and real-time implementation of diverse analytical approaches for characterizing cellular spatial organization within tumor tissues.
 The platform encompasses three complementary analytical modules: (i) spatial summary statistics, capturing intercellular proximity and interaction patterns; (ii) topological and graph-based features, describing connectivity and structural complexity; and (iii) areal similarity indices, quantifying spatial heterogeneity across tissue compartments.
 Implemented as a real-time, browser-based interface, SASHIMI enables researchers to perform comprehensive exploratory spatial analyses without requiring extensive programming expertise.
-By applying SASHIMI to two case studies: (i) the oral potentially malignant disorder (OPMD) cohort from the Erlotinib Prevention of Oral Cancer (EPOC) trial at The University of Texas MD Anderson Cancer Center and (ii) the non–small-cell lung cancer (NSCLC) cohort from the National Lung Screening Trial (NLST), we demonstrate that spatial features derived through this integrated platform are significantly associated with patient survival outcomes.
-These findings highlight SASHIMI’s value as a practical and reproducible tool for quantitative digital pathology.
+Through two illustrative case studies: oral potentially malignant disorders (OPMD) from the Erlotinib Prevention of Oral Cancer (EPOC) trial and non–small-cell lung cancer (NSCLC) from the National Lung Screening Trial (NLST), we demonstrate how SASHIMI facilitates exploratory investigation of cellular spatial architecture and the generation of clinically relevant hypotheses.
+Together, these examples underscore SASHIMI’s role as a practical and reproducible platform for quantitative digital pathology.